 What is Wok Bar?

-The Wok Bar is a place where you can choose your ingredients, sauce, protein, and it’s cooked up in front of you.
+At the university we have an in-house canteen, Tim’s Diner, which serves a range of delicious meals.
+An option we have is the Wok Bar.
+It is a place where you can choose your ingredients, sauce, protein, and it’s cooked up in front of you.
 One day it could be curry, another stir fry, another pasta.

 - Research and ideation concept